Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 What are hybrid closed-loop systems?

-Sometimes known as an ‘artificial pancreas’ – hybrid closed-loop systems work by linking insulin pumps and continuous glucose monitors (CGM) with a computer algorithm that can calculate the amount of insulin someone needs based on blood sugar readings.
+Sometimes known as an ‘artificial pancreas’ – hybrid closed-loop systems work by linking insulin pumps and continuous glucose monitors (CGM) so they can “talk” to each other.
+This is done by a computer algorithm that can calculate the amount of insulin someone needs based on blood sugar readings so the pump can automatically give accurate and timely doses.

 This allows the system to do some of the work to help manage blood sugar levels.
 Manual input is still needed to alert the system when eating or doing exercise.